linode/docs/docs/applications/game-servers/host-a-terraria-server-on-your-linode.md

     WantedBy=multi-user.target
     ~~~

-*   **ExecStart** instructs systemd to spawn a Screen session containing `TerrariaServer` which starts the daemon, and sets `KillMode=none` to ensure that systemd does not prematurely kill the server before it has had a chance to cleanly save and close down the server.
+*   **ExecStart** instructs systemd to spawn a Screen session containing `TerrariaServer` which starts the daemon and sets `KillMode=none` to ensure that systemd does not prematurely kill the server before it has had a chance to cleanly save and close down the server.

 *   **ExecStop** calls a script to send the `exit` command to Terraria, which the server will recognize and ensure that the world is saved before shutting down.
-To do this, we need a script to send arbitrary commands to the running `TerrariaServer` instance, which will be written next.
+To do this, a script is needed to send arbitrary commands to the running `TerrariaServer` instance, which will be written next.

 {: .caution}
 >
->This script is inteneded to save your world in the even you reboot the operating system within the Linode.
+>This script is intended to save your world in the even you reboot the operating system within the Linode.
 It is **not** intended to save your progress if you reboot your Linode from the Linode Manager.
-To safely do that, first stop the Terraria service using `sudo systemctl stop terraria`.
-This will save your world, and then you can reboot your Linode.
+If you must reboot your Linode, first stop the Terraria service using `sudo systemctl stop terraria`.
+This will save your world, and then you can reboot from the Linode Manager.

 ### Scripting Basic Administration of Terraria

 Two primary functions are needed for the Terraria administration script:

 *   Attaching to the running Screen session, which offers a helpful administration console.
-*   The ability to broadcast input into the Screen session so the script can be run to to save the world, exit the server, and so on.
+*   The ability to broadcast input into the Screen session so the script can be run to to save the world, exit the server, etc.

 1. Create the following script: